digital-asset/docs.daml.com/docs/2.8.0/docs/daml/patterns/initaccept.rst

 The Propose and Accept Pattern
 ###############################

 The Propose and Accept pattern demonstrates how to start a bilateral workflow.
-One party proposes by creating a proposal or an invite contract.
-This gives another party the chance to accept, reject or renegotiate.
+One party creates a proposal or an invite contract.
+This gives another party the chance to accept, reject, or renegotiate.

 Motivation
 **********